eng-tools/eqsig/README.rst

 -------------------

 * A function that calculates a property the takes a signal as an input, should be named as `calc_<property>`, if the calculation has multiple different implementations, then include the citation as author and year as well `calc_<property>_<author>_<year>`
-* If the function takes a raw array then it should contain the word array (or values).
+* If the function takes a raw array then it should contain the word array (or values or vals).

 Testing